PoCInnovation/Workshops/software/02.Go/README.md

 - `routes`: the core of the router, setting up all the routes handler, with their middlewares and controllers
 - `models`: wraps all the database calls

 There are plenty of other important packages you may need in a real API, but these are the main ones you can be sure you'll need one time or another.
-Now let's code :rocket:
+Now let's code 🚀

 Add a route on the endpoint `/hello`:
 - It uses the `GET` method